Herb Guide. Learn everything about herbs

 Qigong and Tai Chi are similar in many aspects.
 However, there are subtle distinctions between the two practices, often leaving people curious about which form is best suited for them.

-Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues
+Understanding Gu Syndrome: CIRS and Chronic, Complex Health Issues

 In the realm of Traditional Chinese Medicine (TCM), complexity finds simplicity.
-While the Western medical model relies on tests and medications to alleviate symptoms, TCM focuses on restoring the body...
+While the Western medical model relies on a spectrum of testing for diagnosis and chemical medications to alleviate s...

-Commitment is Key: How Chinese Herbal Medicine Works and Why Dosing Matters
+Commitment is Key: How To Optimize The Effectiveness of Chinese Herbal Medicine

 Chinese herbal medicines are designed to treat the root of health issues, resulting in long-lasting benefits.
 This type of medicine requires commitment, patience, and a willingnes...